-How should I capitalize the title of a handout?
+How should the title of an opera waltz be styled?

 Cite a hymn in a hymnal as you would a poem in a collection: Conder, Josiah.
 “Bread of heaven, on thee we feed.”
 The Hymnal… Read More